-In part one of this five-part series, we discuss stoichiometric combustion, that theoretical position in which the optimal amount of oxygen and fuel mix to produce the most heat possible while achieving maximum combustion efficiency for industrial boilers.
+In part one of this five-part series, we discuss stoichiometric combustion, the theoretical position in which the optimal amount of oxygen and fuel mix produces the most heat possible while achieving maximum combustion efficiency for industrial boilers.

 The purpose of combustion is to consume fuel efficiently to produce heat.
 There are three components of combustion: fuel, oxygen, and heat.
 The most common fuel sources in the combustion process are fossil fuels, natural gas, oil, and coal.
 Fossil fuels are hydrocarbons, organic compounds containing carbon and hydrogen.
 To maximize combustion efficiency, it is vital to consume (or burn) all the fuel, which is known as complete combustion.

 It is essential to introduce air into the combustion chamber to achieve complete combustion.
 Without it, the fuel will have limited or incomplete combustion, and the exhaust gases will include some unburnt and partially burnt fuel.
 Assuming we are evaluating a natural gas-fed combustion process, the unburnt fuel components will be carbon monoxide (CO), hydrogen (H2) as well as methane (CH4).

 Combustion efficiency depends on using the right amount of air to consume the fuel.